PatrickMaier/HdpH/hdph/README.md

 Building HdpH with MPI node discovery
 -------------------------------------

+**Note: This feature will be removed in a future release due to the inclusion of a TCP node discovery system.**

 Requires `hdph-closure` and `hdph-mpi-allgather`.
 Installation instructions for the latter depend on the MPI library against which it is linked, see `README` of package `hdph-mpi-allgather`.